 How to avoid buying a fake Cambodia e-visa online?

 The Cambodian ministry recommends anyone planning a trip to Cambodia either obtains a legitimate visa from a Cambodia embassy, or uses the government’s official website — E.Visa — Kingdom of Cambodia.
 On the website, you can obtain a Cambodia e-visa for only $36, and it is then valid for three months.

 Just register a new account, complete the application form and pay the fee via a credit card.
 You will receive an approval letter within three days.
-Then all you need to do is print out that letter, and show it to Cambodian immigration as you enter the country.
+The final step is print out that letter and show it to Cambodian immigration as you enter the country.

 You are then set for a visit of up to 30 days, and with a visa that is valid for three months.

-And, no, no matter what any of these scam sites tell you, they cannot get you a valid visa faster.
+And, no, no matter what any of these scam sites tell you, they cannot get you a valid visa for Cambodia faster.